DMOJ/online-judge/README.md

 ### Configurable contest system
 Contests feature an optional rating system, and can be configured to run in any timeframe.
 Users are also able to participate virtually after the contest ends.
-ACM-ICPC, IOI, and AtCoder formats are supported out-of-the-box.
+The AtCoder, ECOO, and IOI contest formats are supported out-of-the-box.

 ![](https://i.imgur.com/qcnmVeI.png)